Hridya05/OOP-in-Java-vs-Rust/README.md

----
-title: "Title: Comparison of Tic-Tac-Toe Game in Java and Rust"
+# Comparison of Tic-Tac-Toe Game in Java and Rust"
----

 In this presentation, we will compare the implementation of a simple Tic-Tac-Toe game in two different programming languages: Java and Rust.